Jorge Cáceres (footballer)

-Jorge Ramón Cáceres (born 7 January 1948) is a former football forward.
+Jorge Ramón Cáceres (7 January 1948 – 8 January 2025) was an Argentine-born Colombian professional footballer who played as a forward.
+Born in Argentina, he played club football in Argentina and Colombia, and represented Colombia at international level.

 Career

 Born in Santiago del Estero, Argentina, Cáceres began his professional football career with San Martín de Tucumán.
 In 1973, San Martín sent him on loan to América de Cali for one season, but the club soon made the transfer to América permanent.
 He also played for Atlético Bucaramanga and Deportivo Pereira in Colombia.

 Cáceres was a prolific goal-scorer.
 He scored in 24 consecutive matches, and led the league with 35 goals while playing for Pereira in 1975.
 He is one of the all-time leading Colombian league goal-scorers with 182 goals.

 In 1976, Cáceres became a naturalized Colombian citizen.
-He made six appearances for the Colombia national football team in 1977.
+He made six appearances for the Colombia national team in 1977.

+Death

+Cáceres died on 8 January 2025, one day after his 77th birthday.